HazarZYGC/CSV-to-XML/README.md

 ● The sample command line usage converting from CSV to XML as follows: <br> ./CVS2XML Contacts.csv Contacts.xml -separator 1 -opsys 1 <br>
 <br>
 CVS2XML will produce an XML file in basic form.
-Please checkt example in the repository.
+Please check the example in the repository.